 A rookie card is going to be the card for the featured player that is printed and distributed their rookie year.
 Think of this as finding a first edition copy of a book that's been in print for several years now.

 Collectors always pay a premium for a given player’s rookie card compared to subsequent years.
-This isn’t to say that cards after a player’s rookie year won't fetch a good price, but rookie cards will almost always get you more money.
+This isn’t to say that cards after a player’s rookie year won't fetch a good price, but rookie cards will almost always get you more money if they become among the best football cards to collect.

 There are other types of rare football cards that collectors are always on the lookout for that can fetch big bucks, including autographs, parallels, and memorabilia cards.

-A parallel card is going to be a more rare version of a base card.
+A parallel card is going to be a more rare version of a base card, which is why they’ve become some of the best football cards to collect.
 These are going to offer a visual difference from its "base card."
 This might be its design, color, or foil stamp.
-Often times, these parallel football cards will be sequentially numbered so everyone knows how many cards are printed of a given parallel.
+Oftentimes, these parallel football cards will be sequentially numbered, so everyone knows how many cards are printed of a given parallel.

 This card was first released in 1998.
 Manning's stats and general popularity are what give this card its value.
 The card was produced by Playoff Contenders and is now one of the most valuable football cards available today.